tonylevine/ML_Climate_Classification/README.md

 ## Project Overview

 This project serves the mission of ClimateWins, a fictional climate advocacy nonprofit dedicated to understanding and communicating climate change impacts across Europe through data-driven analysis and accessible machine learning applications.
-Our focus is on developing robust machine learning models to classify weather conditions as "pleasant" or "unpleasant" across 15 locations throughout Europe, spanning over six decades of meteorological data (1960-2022).
+My focus is on developing robust machine learning models to classify weather conditions as "pleasant" or "unpleasant" across 15 locations throughout Europe, spanning over six decades of meteorological data (1960-2022).

-By leveraging historical weather patterns, we aim to:
+By leveraging historical weather patterns, I aim to:

 - Quantify climate comfort trends across different European regions over time
 - Identify regional variations in weather pleasantness and their evolution